jakala-na/next-contentful-starterkit/docs/decisions/001-graphql-typescript.md

 This results in 3 things:

 - Massive payloads that don't fit the body size of the response
-- Massive NextJS page caches as those payloads end up in props (unless you clean them up)
+- Massive Next.js page caches as those payloads end up in props (unless you clean them up)
 - Chance of circular references that can't be encoded in a serialized JSON and SDK failing with an error

 If you face those issues, you are going to be forced to underfetch with lower `?include=[depth]` param and fetch second/third/fourth pass to mitigate.
 Additionally you are going to be forced to trim the response from Contentful to remove any excess circular references loops and serialize the props yourself.